On Charge Conjugation, Correlations, Elitzur's Theorem and the Mass Gap Problem in Lattice $SU(N)$ Yang-Mills Models in $d=4$ Dimensions: The Wilson Lattice Model, Charge Conjugation and Physical Hilbert Space

-We now give a detailed discussion of {\em Charge Conjugation}.
+We now give a discussion of {\em Charge Conjugation}.
+In \cite{CMP,8fdw}, charge conjugation is constructed as an order reversing operation whereas e.g. the usual parity operation, reversing the sign of spatial vector components, is order preserving.

 In subsection II.1, a charge conjugation linear operator $\mathcal C$ acting on the quantum mechanical physical Hilbert space $\mathcal H$ is defined and its properties are established.
 In subsection II.2, we define a charge conjugation operator $\mathcal C_E$ on the function space of correlations.
 The connection between these two operators is given by the Feynman-Kac formula (see Refs. \cite{GJ,Sei}).